seancvr/fingerprint_detection/README.md

 ### Warning and Reset Timeout

 During the first run of the content script, I found that 100+ API calls were made by the FingerprintJS script and they flooded the console with messages.
 I had to create a mechanism to only fire the `🚨 LIKELY FINGERPRINTING DETECTED 🚨` warning after the last fingerprint API call was made.
-This quiet period is defined by the `QUIET_PERIOD` parameter.
+This quiet period between the last API call and the warning message is defined by the `QUIET_PERIOD` parameter.
 I also added a second `resetTimeout` function that resets the detection state variables after a longer period (`SESSION_TIMEOUT`), so that I could detect multiple fingerprint events.

 **Notes on the reset and timer logic**: